david-kavenga/david-kavenga.github.io/README.md

 ---
 ### JS: Basics and The DOM
+An overview of JavaScript and the DOM in a non-technical frame.
+How I see the interactions between HTML, CSS, JS and the DOM.

 ---
 ### Neuroplasticity
+Another short study, this time one Neuroplasticity and the Growth Mindset.
+I reflect on what this means for my learning and how it relates to my previously created Learning plan.

 Further reading:
   - [Synaptic Pruning](https://www.pnas.org/content/117/28/16096)
   - [Fixed vs. Growth: The Two Basic Mindsets That Shape Our Lives](https://www.themarginalian.org/2014/01/29/carol-dweck-mindset/)